 - 2 eggs

 - 250 g kefir or buttermilk

 - 250 g trimmed rhubarb – finely chopped

 - 3-4 tbsp rose syrup

-Bake in the middle of the oven for about 20 minutes for the mini muffins and 25-30 for the larger ones.
+- Bake in the middle of a preheated oven at 180℃ (350℉, Gas 4) for about 20 minutes for the mini muffins and 25-30 for the larger ones.
 The muffins should be well risen and golden with no wobble to be seen.